jlee55504/flashcard-o-matic-project/README.md

 ## Code Structure
  - ``src/Layout/index.js:`` Main application entry point
  - ``src/decks/CreateDeck.js:`` Creates new card decks
  - ``src/decks/Deck.js:`` Allows a deck to be edited, studied, or deleted.
-New cards can also be added to the deck and current cards are displayed and can be edited or deleted
+New cards can also be added to the deck the current cards being displayed can be edited or deleted
  - ``src/decks/EditDeck.js:`` Allows the name and description of a deck to be edited
  - ``src/cards/Study.js:`` Displays the front and back of every card in the deck to prepare for tests
  - ``src/cards/AddCard.js:`` Allows new cards to be added to decks
- - ``src/cards/EditCard.js:`` Allows the front and back of every card to be changed
+ - ``src/cards/EditCard.js:`` Allows the front and back of every card to be edited
  - ``src/Layout/style.css:`` CSS styling for all the elements to replicate Chegg Skill's example web page

 ## Acknowledgments
  - This project was built for the Chegg Skill's software engineering program
- - This project taught me how to use the "useEffect" React.js hook to immediately update the information displayed on the web page which was extremely helpful in furthering my software engineer career.
+ - This project taught me how to use the "useEffect" React.js hook to immediately update the information displayed on the web page which was extremely helpful in furthering my software engineering career.